 5.17.8 URSP Provisioning in EPS

-When the UE first registers in 5GS, the UE includes the Indication of URSP Provisioning Support in EPS in the UE Policy Container carried in Registration Request.
-Only when receiving this indication in the UE Policy Container, the PCF will provision the URSP to UE in EPS.
+When the UE first registers in 5GS, the UE includes the URSP provisioning in EPS support indicator in the UE Policy Container carried in Registration Request.
+Only when receiving this indication in the UE Policy Container, the PCF can provision the URSP to UE in EPS.

-During Initial Attach with default PDN connection establishment procedure in EPS, the UE provides the Indication of URSP Provisioning Support in EPS PCO in the PDN connectivity request to SMF+PGW-C. If the SMF+PGW-C supports URSP provisioning in EPS, it provides the Indication of URSP Provisioning Support in EPS PCO to UE in the PDN Connectivity Accept message.
+During Initial Attach procedure and the PDN connectivity request message is sent together with initial attach request in EPS, the UE provides the URSP provisioning in EPS support indicator in PCO or ePCO in the PDN connectivity request to SMF+PGW-C. If the PDN connectivity request message was not sent together with an Attach request message, the UE requested PDN connectivity procedure is performed for the first PDN connection and the URSP provisioning in EPS support indicator is provided in PCO or ePCO in the first PDN connectivity request message.
+If the MME supports ePCO and the SMF+PGW-C supports URSP provisioning in EPS, the SMF+PGW-C provides the URSP provisioning in EPS support indicator in ePCO to UE in the PDN Connectivity Accept message.

-NOTE 1: The ePCO capability negotiation between UE and network is done during Attach procedure as defined in TS 24.301 [13].
+NOTE 1: The UE provides the URSP provisioning in EPS support indicator in ePCO only when the network has indicated support of the Extended protocol configuration options IE as defined in clause 6.6.1.1 of TS 24.301 [13].